|

 photographers.
 That application was Adobe Photoshop Lightroom.
 Now move

-forward to 21st October 2009 and Adobe have announced the third
+forward to 21st October 2009 and Adobe have announced a public beta for Lightroom

 |